-Now that you have your keywords, your job title, and you have written an effective summary, it is finally time to rewrite your headline.
-Big Bird’s might be as follows:
+Now that you have your keywords, your job title, and you have written an effective summary, it is finally time to focus on your headline.

-Depending on your comfort with LinkedIn’s online form, I generally recommend that individuals complete their job experience in paragraph form rather than using bullets.
+I generally recommend that individuals complete their job experience in a paragraph form only adding bullets to highlight key achievements or details.
 Formatting mistakes are a huge online eyesore and will not be to your benefit.
 Instead, type your experience in your favorite word-processing software.
 If you already have a well-constructed resume, don’t hesitate to cut and paste directly, but make sure you have included your keywords from the last section.
 Spell check it.
 Edit it.
 And then copy and paste to LinkedIn.

 Don’t take too much time on this part.
 Unless the job was particularly high level or held for many years, 3 or 4 sentences generally suffices for each position.
 Later you can go back and fill out your experience.
 What is important today is that you GET IT DONE.
 Make sure you correctly type company names so that if the company has a logo uploaded, LinkedIn should automatically pull it into your profile.
 Be honest.
 If you are not, your coworkers and past employers will notice in a heartbeat!